alshoja/lens-shopping-cart/README.md

 # LenzKart
-A shopping cart which can to be used universaly for all types of Ecart systems
+A shopping cart which can to be used universally for all types of Ecommerce Websites
-## Look and Feel
+# Look and Feel

 <a target="_blank" href="http://shoppingcart.zenithsbm.com"><img src="https://i.imgur.com/T0Po2qO.png"/></a>
 ## Getting Started